 We are exposed to interest rate fluctuations in the normal course of our business, including through our corporate headquarters leases.
 The base rents for these leases are calculated using a variable interest rate based on the three-month LIBOR.
-We have entered into interest rate swap agreements with notional values of \$44.3 million and \$50.1 million and, effectively, fixed the rent payment amounts on these leases through March 2011 and March 2013, respectively.
-The fair value of the interest rate swap agreements at April 3, 2010 was a \$4.5 million obligation.
+We entered into interest rate swap agreements with notional values of \$44.3 million and \$50.1 million and, effectively, fixed the rent payment amounts on these leases through March 2011 and March 2013, respectively.
+In March 2011, the Company's swap agreement with a notional value of \$44.3 million matured and was not renewed.
+The fair value of the remaining interest rate swap agreement at April 2, 2011 was a \$3.0 million obligation.